costa-group/gasol_ml/README.md

 *  `-rnn {lstm,gru}, --rnn_class {lstm,gru}`: The type of RNN to be used.

-*  `-nt NUMTHREADS, --numthreads NUMTHREADS`: Number of thread to be used by `PyTorch`.
+*  `-nt NUMTHREADS, --numthreads NUMTHREADS`: Number of threads to be used by `PyTorch`.

 *  `-opt_key {saved_size,saved_gas}, --opt_keyword {saved_size,saved_gas}`: This is very specific to the dataset and classification problems, which indicates the key (in the corresponding dataset) to be used to obtain the saving (in gas consumption or in block size).